spoorthipreddy/bike-share/README.md

 ### The Analyse Phase

-Key tasks
+Key tasks -

-- Aggregate your data so it’s useful and accessible.
+Aggregate your data so it’s useful and accessible.

-- Organize and format your data.
+Organize and format your data.

-1. Created new columns for:
+- Created new columns for:

-Start Time :- split start_time to date and time
+1. Start Time :- split start_time to date and time
-Ride Length :- did this by subtracting end_at time from start_at time Month
+2. Ride Length :- did this by subtracting end_at time from start_at time
+3. Month
-Day
+4. Day
-Year
+5. Year
-Day of the Week
+6. Day of the Week
-Season :- Spring, Summer, Winter or Fall
+7. Season :- Spring, Summer, Winter or Fall
-Hour
+8. Hour
-Time of Day :- Night, Morning, Afternoon or Evening
+9. Time of Day :- Night, Morning, Afternoon or Evening

-2. Cleaned the data by:
+-Cleaned the data by:

-- Remove unnecessary columns :- ride_id, start_station_id, end_station_id, start_lat, start_long, end_lat, end_lng
+1. Remove unnecessary columns :- ride_id, start_station_id, end_station_id, start_lat, start_long, end_lat, end_lng
-- Remove where ride_length is 0 or negative (ride_length should be a positive number)
+2. Remove where ride_length is 0 or negative (ride_length should be a positive number)
-- Remove rows with NA values (blank rows)
+3. Remove rows with NA values (blank rows)
-- Removing duplicate rows
+4. Removing duplicate rows

-- Perform calculations.
+Perform calculations.

-1. Calculated Total Rides and Average Ride Length for:
+- Calculated Total Rides and Average Ride Length for:

-Total number of rides which was just the row count Member type - casual riders vs. annual members
+1. Total number of rides which was just the row count
+2. Member type - casual riders vs. annual members
-Type of Bike - classic vs docked vs electric; separated by member type; total rides and average ride length for each bike type
+3. Type of Bike - classic vs docked vs electric; separated by member type; total rides and average ride length for each bike type
-Hour - separated by member type; total rides and average ride length for each hour in a day Time of Day - separated by member type; total rides and average ride length for each time of day (morning, afternoon, evening, night)
+4. Hour - separated by member type; total rides and average ride length for each hour in a day
+5. Time of Day - separated by member type; total rides and average ride length for each time of day (morning, afternoon, evening, night)
-Day of the Week - separated by member type; total rides and average ride length for each day of the week Day of the Month - separated by member type; total rides and average ride length for each day of the month Month - separated by member type; total rides and average ride length for each month Season - separated by member type; total rides and average ride length for each season (spring, summer, fall, winter)
+6. Day of the Week - separated by member type; total rides and average ride length for each day of the week
+7. Day of the Month - separated by member type; total rides and average ride length for each day of the month
+8. Month - separated by member type; total rides and average ride length for each month
+9. Season - separated by member type; total rides and average ride length for each season (spring, summer, fall, winter)

-- Identify trends and relationships.
+Identify trends and relationships.

 ### The Share phase

 Using the visulization created in R
-- from the analysis these are my findings
+- From the analysis these are my findings
-	1- Number of rides for casual users is increased around the weekends.
+	1. Number of rides for casual users is increased around the weekends.
-	2- The duration of rides is consistant for member users throughout the week.
+	2. The duration of rides is consistant for member users throughout the week.
-	3- Casual riders use the bikes for longer rides compared to member users.
+	3. Casual riders use the bikes for longer rides compared to member users.

 #### Conclusions/Summary of insights